-- 7.4.8.5 The elapsed time of Query Run 2, known as T{QR2} is the difference between: - Query Run 2 Start Time, which is the timestamp that must be taken before the first character of the executable query text of the first query of the first query stream of Query Run 2 is submitted to the SUT by the driver; and - Query Run 2 End Time, which is the timestamp that must be taken after the last character of output data from the last query of the last query stream is received by the driver from the SUT.

-Comment: In this clause the last query stream is defined to be that query stream whose output data are received last by the driver.

-- 7.4.8.6 The elapsed time of each Query Run and Power Test shall be disclosed. - 7.4.9 Refresh Groups - 7.4.9.1 The Refresh Groups measure the ability to perform desired data changes interspersed among queries. - 7.4.9.2 Each refresh group shall execute $S_q/2$ refresh sets. - 7.4.9.3 Each refresh set uses its own data set as generated by dsdgen.
-Refresh sets must be executed in the order generated by dsdgen. - 7.4.9.4 Any explicitly created aggregates, as defined in clause 5.1.5, present and enabled during any portion of Query Run 1 must conform to clause 7.4.5.1.4. - 7.4.9.5 Data maintenance operations may execute concurrently with queries or alone.
-Refresh sets do not overlap; at most one refresh set is running at any time.
-All data maintenance functions need to have finished on refresh data set n before any data maintenance function can commence on refresh data set n+1.
+- 7.4.7.6 The elapsed time of Throughput Test 2, known as T{TT2} is the difference between Throughput Test 2 Start Time and Throughput Test 2 End Time, - 7.4.7.7 Throughput Test 2 Start Time is defined as a timestamp identical to Data Maintenance Test 1 End Time. - 7.4.7.8 Throughput Test 2 End Time, which is the timestamp that must be taken after the last character of output data from the last query of the last query stream of Throughput Test 2 is received by the driver from the SUT. - 7.4.7.9 The elapsed time of each Throughput Test shall be disclosed. - 7.4.8 Data Maintenance Tests - 7.4.8.1 The Data Maintenance Tests 1 and 2 measure the ability to perform desired data changes to the TPC-DS data set. - 7.4.8.2 Each Data Maintenance Test shall execute $S_q/2$ refresh runs. - 7.4.8.3 Each refresh run uses its own data set as generated by dsdgen.
+Refresh runs must be executed in the order generated by dsdgen. - 7.4.8.4 Any explicitly created aggregates, as defined in clause 5.1.4, present and enabled during any portion of Throughput Test 1 must conform to clause 7.4.6.3. - 7.4.8.5 Refresh runs do not overlap; at most one refresh run is running at any time.
+All data maintenance functions need to have finished in refresh run n before any data maintenance function can commence on refresh run n+1.

 Comment: Each set of data maintenance functions runs with its own refresh data set.
-The order of refresh data sets is determined by dsdgen.
+The order of refresh runs is determined by dsdgen.